 We are sure that you will agree with what we both learned the hard way — romance might be fairly easy in the opening chapters of a new relationship but it requires ongoing attention and mutual support to thrive during challenging times or after the newness of the relationship begins to fade.
 The early days of romance are so easy, in fact, that many of us mistakenly assume that the romantic attraction is natural and automatic and requires no effort.

-When a romantic relationship is left to live of off the memories of past joy, fond recollections of intimate encounters, or the fading hope that one day a new spark will ignite the romantic flames again, the relationship will begin to deteriorate as a result of a syndrome that is similar, in process, to a failure to thrive syndrome.
+When the only things left for a romantic relationship to live off of are the memories of past joy, fond recollections of intimate encounters, or the fading hope that one day a new spark will ignite the romantic flames again, the relationship will begin to deteriorate as a result of a syndrome that is similar, in process, to a failure to thrive syndrome.*

 A romance that is nurtured will bear the fruit of love.
-The nurturing process will strengthen the bond between the partners and promote deeper levels of communication and vulnerability which makes more love and increases the likelihood that the partners will pay more attention to each other and maintain open and intimate lines of communication.
+The nurturing process will strengthen the bond between the partners and promote deeper levels of communication and vulnerability which will make more love.
+The nurturing process will increases the likelihood that romantic partners will pay more attention to each other and maintain open and intimate lines of communication.

 This article was written by John & Elaine Leadem, senior supervisors of the Leadem Counseling & Consulting offices in Toms River, NJ and East Brunswick, NJ.
-The content of this article is based on the soon to be published book and recovery course for couples from Leadem Counseling called A Shared Program of Recovery©
+The content of this article is based on the soon to be published book and recovery course for couples from Leadem Counseling called A Decision to Be IN Love©.

 *Failure to thrive Syndrome (FTT) is a term used in pediatric, adult, and veterinary medicine (where it is also referred to as ill thrift) to indicate insufficient weight gain or inappropriate weight loss.

 Leadem, J. (2014).
 Got Romance?.
 Psych Central.
 Retrieved on January 23, 2017, from http://blogs.psychcentral.com/couples/2012/08/got-romance/